WinterSnowfall/wookiee_unicaster/README.md

 ```

 in order to start a background process which will replicate UDP packets received by the server on port 16010 onto the 16010 port on the game server.
 Replies from the game server will be automatically forwarded back to the source on the same link.
 You can add **-p 3** to the above commands in order to enable support for 3 remote peers.

+### A build script?
+What's that for?
+Isn't Python an interpreted language?

+Yes, it is interpreted - you're not going crazy.
+The script uses [Nuitka](https://nuitka.net/doc/user-manual.html), which optimizes then compiles Python code down to C, packing it, along with dependent libraries, in a portable executable.
+Based on my testing the improvements are only marginal when a small number of remote peers are involved, however it will help provide some extra performance when things get crowded.
+If you're aiming to shave every nanosecond off of your overall latency, then you should probably consider getting Nuitka and using the build script.